There was a time when layering skincare was simple. You cleansed, you toned, and you moisturised. In the daytime, you added sunscreen on top.

 In that case, the rule of texture and consistency applies: The thinner serum goes before the thicker one (pour a couple of drops on your hand to check each one); the water-based serum goes before the oil-based one (read the ingredient label).

-And, if both serums have the same consistency and texture, apply the one that your skin needs the most first.
+And, if both serums have the same consistency and texture, apply the one your skin needs the most first.
 So, if your biggest concern is acne, the salicylic acid goes on first.
 Or if you want to deal with hyperpigmentation as a priority, it will be the serum with Vitamin C.

 Another rule of thumb: Wait a minute between putting on each serum.
-This way, you will allow them to absorb fully and also stop pilling.
+This way, you will allow them to absorb fully and stop pilling.

 Spot treatments